Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/mks_plans/guide.en-gb.md

 ### etcd Storage

 etcd maintains cluster state and configuration.
-The Free plan uses a shared etcd instance with a maximum capacity of 400 MB, which suffices for small deployments.
-The Standard plan uses dedicated etcd instances up to 8 GB, supporting larger clusters and heavier workloads.
+The Free plan uses a shared etcd storage with a maximum capacity of 400 MB, which suffices for small deployments.
+The Standard plan uses dedicated etcd storage up to 8 GB, supporting larger clusters and heavier workloads.

-Example: A Free plan cluster with many microservices may quickly reach the etcd storage limit, whereas a Standard plan cluster can handle extensive workloads without performance degradation.

 ### Maximum Cluster Size

 Cluster size defines the number of worker nodes in the Kubernetes cluster.
 The Free plan supports up to 100 nodes, suitable for learning, testing, or small-scale projects.
 The Standard plan scales up to 500 nodes, enabling medium to large production deployments.

-Example: A test environment may run on 10 nodes (Free plan), while an enterprise application may require 200–300 nodes (Standard plan).

-### Regional Availability

-Regional availability determines the number of zones across which the cluster is deployed.
-The Free plan is limited to a single zone, whereas the Standard plan is deployed across three availability zones, improving resilience and minimizing the impact of zone-level outages.

-Example: A Standard plan cluster can maintain application continuity if one zone fails, while a Free plan cluster’s services would be interrupted.

 ### Summary